-We are pleased to present our integrated annual report which covers the financial year ended 30 June 2022.
-In this report we endeavour to demonstrate Transpaco's ability to create and sustain value for shareholders in the short, medium and long-term.
-We aim to explain the key opportunities and risks in our markets, our financial, and non-financial performance over the year and our expectations for the year ahead.
+We are pleased to present our integrated annual report which covers the financial year ended 30 June 2023.
+The report's primary purpose is to communicate Transpaco's strategic framework for creating and sustaining value for shareholders in the short, medium and long-term.
+Our aim is to provide a concise explanation of the key opportunities and risks in our markets, along with our financial, and non-financial performance over the year and expectations for the year ahead.